Bhupesh-V/Bhupesh-V.github.io/now.md

 ## Trying to lead efforts as a lead volunteer

 - I have been with [r/developersIndia](https://reddit.com/r/developersIndia) since its inception in 2020 as a volunteer.
 So struggling with the responsibilities and trying to make the community experience better.
 It's a self-appointed role.
 Some of the major stuff I take care of:
-  - Organizing AMAs and Weekly Discussions.
+  - Organizing AMAs & Weekly Discussions.
   - Helping the forum moderation team.
+  - Taking care of the job board, wiki & other open-source projects.
-  - Adding folks who want to help in the voluntere team.
+  - Adding folks who want to help in the volunteer team.